deepanshpandey/deepanshpandey/README.md

 - 🔭 I just started my College
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to Internships so I can improve Myself
+- 👯 I’m looking for Internships so I can improve Myself
 - 🥅 2020 Goals: Learn new Programming Languages And Contribute more to Open Source projects
 - ⚡ Fun fact: I love to Progran and play piano / Keyboard